abhityakrishnaraj/CS225-Final-Project/Documentation/DEVELOPMENT.md

 Week of December 6

-● The group was separated into two teams to work on the Algorithm part and Graphing part of the code.
+● The group was separated into two teams to work on the Algorithm part and Graphing part of the

+code.
+Both teams had pretty much completed the allotted task by the following meeting.
+The

-Algorithm part takes in user input and generates a shortest path consisting of a list of city names.
-Graphing part takes in the list of cities and generates 1.
-A png file for final minimum 2.
-A gif indicating how the path develops.
+algorithm group was able to take in user input and generates a shortest path consisting of

-● Combine code from two parts explained above

-● Make presentation

->>>>>>> 65d56863e3d7b1df2778402b408cdee5c2d6d444:DEVELOPMENT.md
+the city indexes.
+The graphing team was taking in the list of airport codes and were able to

+generate a PNG file that connected the given airport codes together and a GIF file that

+precisely indicated how the path develops.
+During the meeting the teams came together to properly

+integrate together the two parts to produce the final PNG/GIF output from an input consisting of

+a start point and end point.
+We also all worked together to start working on the final powerpoint

+presentation.